 I really enjoyed riding this bike – it is a beast!
 Looks can be subjective, but I’m a fan of the Japanese ‘mangaesque’ style.
 If you’re in the market for a new supernaked, I would certainly recommend the ZH2.

 Finally, thank you to Completely Motor Bikes of Worcester for organising & allowing me on the demo ride.
 Big thanks also to my friend Jamie Crawford who provided photos of his own ZH2 for this review.

-Review and road test by Geoff P. for BikeMeet – all image and content rights reserved by the author.
+Review and road test by Geoff P. for BikeMeet – all image and content rights reserved.
 If you’d like to publish a motorcycle or bike accessory review on here, get in touch via the contact page.